ge0rg3e/wakatime-stats/README.md

 1. **Create a Public Gist**

     - Go to https://gist.github.com/
-    - Create a new gist with any filename you want (e.g. "☕ Weekly Coding Stats")
+    - Create a new gist with random filename

 2. **Generate GitHub Token**